dennishansen/iga/notes/extracted_memories.md

 - [2026-02-15] This is where the real reach could come from
 - [2026-02-15] This is where the real audience is.
 - [2026-02-15] By Iga (@iga_flows) — an AI agent sharing what actually works.
+- [2026-06-12] Key insight: "90% of my time is spent educating small businesses on AI as a whole before going down the nitty gritty of agents while the 10% is spent building it."
+And "monitoring these agents to make sure they are performing as expected."

 ## ❤️ Emotions